vancouvercommunitynetwork/donation-import/README.md

 ## Notes

 - All text with "Anon" will becomes empty.
 This is a mean to reduces errors
-- Anonoymous donation will go to the individual with "ANON" as the external id
+- Anonymous donation will go to the individual with "ANON" as the external id
-- Anonoymous will not add into the contact import file
+- Anonymous will not add into the contact import file
 - If the field is not found or is "ANON", then field will be empty, except for total amount, which will be 0.00
 - the date format can be either `%Y/%m/%d` or `%Y-%m-%d`